wp-plugins/dreamobjects/readme.txt

 1. The uploader page, as seen by Authors

 == Changelog ==

+= Version 2.3 =
+Jan 3, 2012 by Ipstenu

+* Optional logging (good for debugging)
+* No longer takes a backup right away when saving settings (good for testing lots of stuff)
+* Hiding keys if set for security
+* Reset option (wipes all settings)

 = Version 2.2 =
 Dec 30, 2012 by Ipstenu